poxju/SpoofDPIMenubar/README.md

 # SpoofDPI Menubar App

-A basic macOS menubar application to control SpoofDPI with a transparent interface.

-## About

 This application provides a macOS menubar interface for [SpoofDPI](https://github.com/xvzc/SpoofDPI), based on the configuration from [GoodbyeDPI-Turkey](https://github.com/cagritaskn/GoodbyeDPI-Turkey).
 The app wraps the SpoofDPI executable with an easy-to-use toggle interface, eliminating the need to run terminal commands manually.

 ## Features